 1) Defines why individuals of same species are alike

 Interbreeding happens when individuals of the same species tend to breed only among themselves.
 As this process occurs repeatedly, the genes that the parents pass on to their offspring are continuously being rearranged around the species’ gene pool (set of different genes in an interbreeding population).
 This gene pool is then what gives a sort of identity to the species.

-For example, humans who are also known as the species Homo sapiens.
-Basically, the biological species concept can be used to differentiate humans from other species by looking at the set of genes (genome) and their gene pool.
+For instance, humans are known as the species Homo sapiens.
+The biological species concept can be used to differentiate humans from other species by looking at the set of genes (genome) and their gene pool.

 2) Explains the importance of reproduction in the perpetuation of species

 For species to continue to survive, they need to undergo reproduction.
 And that is what the biological species concept is mainly about: reproduction.
 According to the concept, individuals continually look for other individuals as potential partners in order to continue the existence of their species.

 3) Has a vital role in taxonomy

 Taxonomy, or the science that deals with the identification, naming, describing, and classifying living organisms, traces its principles from the biological species concept.
 The application of the definition of a species becomes important in the field as it sets parameters of how to classify each organism.
 By having a “specific” definition, it will be much easier to delineate organisms that do not meet that certain criteria.

 Limitations/Problems of Biological Species Concept

 But despite the widespread acceptance of the biological species concept, the very definition of the idea is somewhat criticized by other scientists.
 Sometimes the definition of the concept is limited and tends to be complicated by various factors.
 Below are some of the following:

 A) Overlooks variations that occur within species